An official website of the United States Government

 TREATIES AND AGREEMENTS

-NCB COMPONENT OFFICES
+ND-CBD COMPONENT OFFICES

 NUCLEAR MATTERS

-Nuclear Matters serves as the focal point for DoD activities and initiatives related to the dual missions of sustaining a safe, secure, and effective nuclear deterrent and countering the threat from nuclear terrorism and nuclear proliferation.
-In this capacity, the ODASD(NM) also serves as a primary point of contact for Congress, the interagency, and the public.
-The ODASD(NM) also provides staff support to the Nuclear Weapons Council and the Security and Incidence Response Council as well as their subordinate committees.
+Nuclear Matters serves as the focal point for DoW activities and initiatives related to the dual missions of sustaining a safe, secure, and effective nuclear deterrent and countering the threat from nuclear terrorism and nuclear proliferation.
+In this capacity, the ODASW(NM) also serves as a primary point of contact for Congress, the interagency, and the public.
+The ODASW(NM) also provides staff support to the Nuclear Weapons Council and the Security and Incidence Response Council as well as their subordinate committees.
 The office is comprised of representatives from all areas of the nuclear community, to include the U.S. Navy, the U.S. Air Force, the Department of Energy via the National Nuclear Security Agency, Los Alamos National Laboratory, Lawrence Livermore National Laboratory, Sandia National Laboratories, the Kansas City National Security Campus, and the Federal Bureau of Investigation.

 Visit the Nuclear Matters website.

-Visit the Chemical and Biological Defense website.
+Visit the CBRN Defense website.

 DEFENSE THREAT REDUCTION AGENCY (DTRA)

-The Defense Threat Reduction Agency (DTRA) is the only Department of Defense organization focused exclusively on countering and deterring weapons of mass destruction (WMD) and emerging threats.
+The Defense Threat Reduction Agency (DTRA) is the only Department of War organization focused exclusively on countering and deterring weapons of mass destruction (WMD) and emerging threats.
 Designated both a Defense Agency and Combat Support Agency, DTRA identifies, develops, and fields leading-edge solutions that provide the Military Services, Combatant Commands, U.S. Interagency, and foreign partners/allies unparalleled capabilities to detect, deter, and defeat WMD and emerging threats.
 DTRA's unique technical expertise across the chemical, biological, radiological, nuclear, and emerging threat space, enables nonproliferation, counterproliferation, interdiction, arms control, and risk-reduction missions worldwide.
 From the gray zone through great power competition, DTRA works with our mission partners to preserve peace and prepare for uncertainty by delivering innovative capabilities, objective analysis, and world-class subject matter expertise.

 Visit the Defense Threat Reduction Agency website.

-NCB HISTORY
+ND-CBD HISTORY

 The Atomic Energy Act of 1946 established the civilian Atomic Energy Commission (AEC) to replace the Manhattan Project.
 The Atomic Energy Act of 1954 established the DoD Military Liaison Committee (MLC) to coordinate military requirements with the AEC.
-The MLC functioned as the authorized channel of communication between the Department of Defense (DoD) and the Department of Energy (DOE) on all atomic energy matters relating to the military applications of atomic weapons or atomic energy.
+The MLC functioned as the authorized channel of communication between the Department of Defense (DoD) and the Department of Energy (DOE) or its predecessor agencies on all atomic energy matters relating to the military applications of atomic weapons or atomic energy.
 The committee addressed matters of policy, programming, and commitment of funds to the military application of atomic energy.

 In 1951, the Secretary of Defense moved the MLC to the Pentagon and designated its chairman as the Deputy to the Secretary of Defense for Atomic Energy Matters.
 In 1953, this position was re-designated under DoD Directive 5130.2 as the Assistant to the Secretary of Defense for Atomic Energy (ATSD(AE)).